Download the free deal analysis calculator which will help you accurately screen good from bad deals saving you a ton of time.

 You’ll notice that with each CMA we came up with a slightly different result.
 The fact is, a CMA is used to help estimate market value, but it does not determine market value – the market determines that.
 You should expect that you will find values that fluctuate depending on which properties you choose.

 Also, the more variability you have in your comps, the less accurate your CMA will be.
 Essentially, the more things you need to estimate and adjust for, the more your results may vary from the true market value.

 Additionally, a CMA does not replace the necessity of other due diligence.
-There are a thousand different unique characteristics of any property that can affect it’s market value.
-A comparative market analysis is a broad method to find price based upon broad characteristics.
+There are a thousand different unique characteristics of any property that can affect its market value.
+A comparative market analysis is a broad method to find price based on broad characteristics.
 Due diligence should find those unique characteristics that you may need to negotiate a lower price for.

 I’m sure you’ve read all kinds of articles about what certain remodeling jobs add in value vs the cost of those projects.
 The reality is, all of those articles are just completely guessing and using averages across markets.
 There is really only one way to know if a project is worth the money…

 Compare the cost of the project to the change in the value of your property!

 It seems so intuitive once you read it, but, if it was so obvious then no one would ask the question.